jordandata/jordan1.github.io/MachineLearning.md

 ### 3. Neural Networks

-**Project 3 Description :** The goal of this problem was to use neural networks to predict a value in a california housing data set. i utilized my visualization, machine learning, and data analysis skills as well as my work with artifical neural networks.
+**Project 3 Description :** The goal of this problem was to use neural networks to predict a value in a california housing data set.
+I utilized my visualization, machine learning, and data analysis skills as well as my work with artifical neural networks.

 <img src="images/ann.png?raw=true"/> <img src="images/ann1.png?raw=true"/>